sudokar/generator-tf-module/README.md

 > yo tf-module
 ...
 ?
 Enter name for the new terraform module :  example-module ?
-Enter description for the new terraform module :  A new terraform module ?
+Enter description for the new terraform module :  Example terraform module ?
 Enter author name :  sudokar
+?
+Choose terraform version (Use arrow keys)
+❯ 0.12
+  0.11
 ?
 Choose test framework (Use arrow keys)
 ❯ Terratest
   kitchen-terraform